PZhoutao/MLandDM/Decision Tree and Random Forest/README.md

 the reduction in impurity is normalized to consider different numbers of levels in categorical features
 * default maximum depth is 5
-* the output is the confusion matrix of the classifier on testing data, where the i-th row, j-th number is the number of data points in test data where the actual label is i and predicted label is j
+* the output is the confusion matrix of the classifier on test data, where the i-th row, j-th number is the number of data points in test data where the actual label is i and predicted label is j